devarata/YourVocab/README.md

 # YourVocab
 YourVocab is a Python-based tool that automates the manual process of creating a personal vocabulary list.
 With YourVocab, you can easily enter a word into a Tkinter user interface, and the program will web scrape its meaning, synonyms, and sentences, and update an Excel list using the Pandas library.
-The final output file is uploaded to OneDrive, making it accessible from anywhere. anytime.
+The final output file is uploaded to OneDrive, making it accessible from anywhere, anytime.

 ## Tech Stack